Versor: Hyperbolic versor

-Such elements arise in algebras of mixed signature, for example split-complex numbers or split-quaternions.
+Such elements arise in split algebras, for example split-complex numbers or split-quaternions.
 It was the algebra of tessarines discovered by James Cockle in 1848 that first provided hyperbolic versors.
-In fact, James Cockle wrote the above equation (with j in place of r) when he found that the tessarines included the new type of imaginary element.
+In fact, Cockle wrote the above equation (with j in place of r) when he found that the tessarines included the new type of imaginary element.

-This versor was used by Homersham Cox (1882/83) in relation to quaternion multiplication.
-The primary exponent of hyperbolic versors was Alexander Macfarlane as he worked to shape quaternion theory to serve physical science.
+This versor was used by Homersham Cox (1882/1883) in relation to quaternion multiplication.
+The primary exponent of hyperbolic versors was Alexander Macfarlane, as he worked to shape quaternion theory to serve physical science.
 He saw the modelling power of hyperbolic versors operating on the split-complex number plane, and in 1891 he introduced hyperbolic quaternions to extend the concept to 4-space.
 Problems in that algebra led to use of biquaternions after 1900.
-In a widely circulated review of 1899, Macfarlane said:
+In a widely seen review, Macfarlane wrote: